ulrich/algorithms/README.md

 # coderpad
-This repository contains code snipets on my coderpad
+This repository contains code snipets of my algorithms.